FrancisVila/MFT_convert/content/en/docs/SecureTransport/Web_Client_User_Guide/02-manage_files_and_folders/_index.md

 ## Upload files

 You upload files to the folders and subfolders you select.
-You cannot upload folders: instead you must create these folders in the <span class="mc-variable SecureTransport_Variables.st_web_client variable">ST Web Client</span> and perform your uploads after that.
+You cannot upload folders: instead you must create these folders in the and perform your uploads after that.

 To upload files to ST Web Client you can either drag and drop the files in *Your Files* or follow the process after clicking the **Upload** button.